Passive House Tradesperson course – Building Envelope Specialization

 Who can apply

-The course subsidy is aimed towards home builders and home construction contractors that operate primarily in the City of Vancouver.
-However others will be considered depending on interest and number of applications.
+The course subsidy is aimed towards home builders and home construction contractors that operate primarily within the City of Vancouver:

 - Builders, tradespersons, and trades sub-contractors are given priority enrollment pending meeting eligibility requirements.